harness/developer-hub/kb/platform/harness-platform-faqs.md

 ### Can Docker delegates be auto upgraded?

 Delegate auto upgrade occurs through the cron job that gets created when deploying a helm or a Kubernetes delegate.
-We do not have any such cron in case of Docker delegate and hence the image for Docker delegate needs to be manually changed for delegate upgrades.
+We don't have a cron job for Docker delegates.
+You must upgrade Docker delegates manually.

 ### What is the base OS for delegates with an immutable image type?

-Immutable delegates are based on RHEL ubi8 minimal image.
+Immutable image type delegates are based on the RHEL UBI8 minimal image.
 Legacy delegate were based on Ubuntu.

 ### Does Harness have delegate metrics for legacy delegates?